zero01101/openOutpaint/README.md

 - [ ] lots and lots of readme updates (ongoing)
 - [ ] comment basically everything that isn't self documenting (ongoing)
 - [ ] CHORE: refactor all the duplicated JS code (ongoing, guaranteed to get worse before it gets better)
+- [ ] move overmask px control to base context menu
+- [ ] keyboard shortcuts for approve/reject (<>YN) [a mighty convenient workaround to prevent soft-lock if approve/reject controls are offscreen]
+- [ ] make it so approve/reject controls cannot live offscreen, they must stay here
 - [x] overmask seam of img2img ~~BUG: it kinda sucks currently, just moves the seam instead of fixing it, i want to try to gradient-fade the edge but filter = 'blur(Ypx)' is awful for this and my remedial per-pixel loops crash the browser because i am the embodiment of inefficiency~~
 - [x] split out CSS to its own file (remedial cleanup task)
 - [x] ability to blank/new canvas without making the user refresh the page because that's pretty janky